Queuni/Match3-Core/README.md

 - Bump the Docker base image to get the latest security patches

 - Clean up the deprecated alias and point callers to the new name

+- Improve test coverage for the helpers module to above 90%